Anti-pipeline group goes back to work against Keystone XL

-SEWARD, Nebraska, Dec 13 (Reuters) - Nebraska’s main anti-pipeline group is trying to rally opposition to the TransCanada Keystone XL project’s recently approved route through the state, tracking down landowners it says were not given a voice in the regulatory process.
+SEWARD, Neb.
+(Reuters) - Nebraska’s main anti-pipeline group is trying to rally opposition to the TransCanada Corp’s (TRP.TO) Keystone XL project’s recently approved route through the state, tracking down landowners it says were not given a voice in the regulatory process.

 If it succeeds, Bold Nebraska could throw up new roadblocks to the controversial project to move Canadian oil to U.S. refineries, backed by U.S. President Donald Trump, by pressing regulators to revisit TransCanada’s application, or by suing if they refuse.